Komitee gegen den Vogelmord e. V.

 A CABS member during a mission against songbird poaching in southern Italy

-In 2001 CABS began small operation in the spring to monitor the illegal hunting of migratory birds of prey and bird trapping with nets on Malta.
-CABS also helped fund an outboard motor to assist Maltese police in putting a stop to poachers hunting at sea.
+Another important area of operation in the future appears on the horizon in 2001: In order to take action against the illegal hunting of birds of prey and bird trapping with nets in Malta, we began with a first small spring operation on the island.
+CABS also helped to fund an outboard motorboat to assist Malta Police in tackling poachers hunting at sea.

 2005 – 2009 Bird hunters at court